JordonGarcia/JordonGarcia/README.md

 <h1 align="center">Jordon Garcia 👋</h1>
 <h3 align="center">The future is, us.</h3>

-<pre>- Engaged in the communitive building of our tech future.
+<pre>- Engaged in communitive building of our tech future.
 - Incorporating tech with daily life and societal progression.
-- Strategic business scaling, risk modeling and leverage.
+- Strategic business scaling, risk modeling, finance
 - We are the future 🪐
 </pre>